rlf-arlut/tmrg/doc/source/triplication.rst

     $ tmrg -d "do_not_triplicate modName.net" [other_options]
     $ tmrg -d "tmr_error true modName" [other_options]

-As one can see, syntax is quire similar, however module name has to be specified for each constraint.
+As one can see, the syntax is quire similar, however the module name has to be specified for each constrain.

 A brief summary of all constraints, ways of specifying it, and priorities is shown in Table below.